namiyousef/double-pendulum-control/README.md

 # double-pendulum-control

-A project where a double pendulum system is controlled using reinforcement learning
+A project where a double pendulum system is controlled using reinforcement learning.

+**Notes:**
+- Need to create a *requirements.txt* for a virtualenv.
+Currently does not exist